Last updated on July 4, 2023 by Wandering our World

 Furthermore, sometimes people will wild camp when walking long-distance routes.
 In general wild camping while hiking is sometimes tolerated if done in a considerate manner.

 Although we always advise choosing a campsite, if you do decide to go wild camping in Skegness and the surrounding area, then make sure you camp discreetly and with respect to your surroundings.

 Be careful not to damage the ground where you pitch your tent and if you think you’re on private land (like a farmer’s field) then you should always seek out the permission of the land owner.
 They may ask for a small fee.

 If wild camping in Skegness and the surrounding region, we’d advise sticking to the following guidelines in order to be as considerate as possible:

 - You should camp in the same place for one night only, and pitch your tent discretely and in a remote place.
 Therefore don’t camp in or near settlements, someone’s farm or on cultivated land.
 If you think you’re on private land, always seek out the landowner and ask permission.

 - Campers should set up their tent at dusk, and take it down at dawn.
 A tent that is discreet and pitches quickly is best.
 Therefore a lightweight walking and hiking tent like this one would be a great investment for someone planning to walk and camp in Skegness and the surrounding area.

 - When wild camping in Skegness you must never make a campfire.
-For cooking, use a storm cooker.
-The Swedish brand Trangia make fantastic storm cookers that are virtually indestructible.
+Instead it may be worth looking at using a stove or storm cooker – but check local laws first to see if they’re allowed.
+The Swedish brand Trangia make great camping storm cookers that are safe and virtually indestructible.

 - When going to the toilet you should do it far from water sources, such as rivers and lakes.
 Make sure to use a trowel (like this folding one) to bury any human waste – don’t just leave it out in the open.